awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-configure-resource-logging.md

 ## Next Steps<a name="connect-iot-lorawan-configure-logging-next-steps"></a>

-You've learned how to create the logging role and use the AWS IoT Wireless API to configure logging for your AWS IoT Core for LoRaWANresources\.
-Next, to learn about monitoring your log entries, go to [Monitor AWS IoT Core for LoRaWAN using CloudWatch Logs](connect-iot-lorawan-cloud-watch-logs.md)\.
+You've learned how to create the logging role and use the AWS IoT Wireless API to configure logging for your AWS IoT Wirelessresources\.
+Next, to learn about monitoring your log entries, go to [Monitor AWS IoT Wireless using CloudWatch Logs](connect-iot-lorawan-cloud-watch-logs.md)\.